zmsp/zmsp.github.io/_posts/2022-05-12-mentoring-interns.md

 ### Mentoring
-__Mentoring__  is more about “how” and “why” and less about “what”.
+Mentoring-  is more about “how” and “why” and less about “what”.
 As a mentor, the role might include:

 ### Managing
-__Managing__  is more about “what” and “when”.
+Managing-  is more about “what” and “when”.
 When managing interns, your role is to provide tasks and make sure they are done on time.
 You are also responsible for making sure that your interns have all the tools and knowledge they need to do their assigned tasks.
 Planning and ensuring work quality is a key part of management.

-# The approach
+## The approach

-## First Week
+### First Week
 Managing interns takes a lot of time and effort at the beginning if you want to get a good return during the internship's time.
 I would plan to spend 5-10 hours helping the intern get started during their first week.
 If you want them to contribute to a tech project, I recommend you to do the following during the first week:

 * Help them set up a development environment